 "Who we are" in Anishinaabemowin, the traditional language of the Grand Traverse Band of Ottawa and Chippewa Indians.

-- ♦ Eyaawing museum is closed until further notice. - Eyaawing developing new website for virtual exhibits, programming & online store. - Eyaawing developing preservation and repatriation programs. - Eyaawing developing plan for historic archives & GTB member archives for researching purposes.
+- ◊ Eyaawing museum is closed until further notice. - Eyaawing is developing a new website for virtual exhibits, programming & online store. - Eyaawing developing preservation and repatriation programs. - Eyaawing developing plans for historic archives & GTB member archives for researching purposes.